MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/microsoft-sip-response-codes-403.md

 - Microsoft response code: **510546**
 - SIP response code: **403**
 - Suggested actions:
-  - If you use [Location-Based Routing](/microsoftteams/location-based-routing-plan) for Direct Routing, check the settings and determine if toll bypass is restricted for the affected user's location.
-If so, this error is expected and no action is required.
+  - If you use [Location-Based Routing](/microsoftteams/location-based-routing-plan) for Direct Routing, check the settings to determine whether toll bypass is restricted for the affected user's location.
+If it is, this error is expected and no action is required.
 Otherwise, fix any misconfiguration.
   - If you don't use Direct Routing, check whether the [PreventTollBypass](/powershell/module/teams/set-csteamscallingpolicy?view=teams-ps#-preventtollbypass&preserve-view=true) setting in your Teams calling policy is set to **True**.
 To check the setting, run the following PowerShell command and look for the **PreventTollBypass** setting in the result:

     ```powershell